kshaffer/musi299/contract.md

 - refrain from activity harmful to others’ learning;
 - be honest with each other about expectations, in order to form good partnerships;
 - be present and prepared at any out-of-class meetings scheduled with classmates;
-- put at least as much effort into succeeding in the course as the instructor puts into helping each student succeed;
+- put at least as much effort into succeeding in the course as the instructor puts into helping each student succeed; and
 - communicate with the professor and/or classmates (for group/partner work) if unable to perform any of the above.